 Modern XC bikes are drastically different machines than those raced in the sport’s formative years.
 Today’s athletes demand more.
 Gone are the days of long dirt road climbs and wide-open descents.
 The XC tracks of the new era include terrain that not long ago was more suitable to DH races.
 White-knuckle drops, fierce rock gardens, diabolical roots and ruts.
 The climbs are shorter, steeper and rougher.

 The all-new Anthem Advanced Pro 29 was built for this.
 It’s the latest evolution of a bike that has helped push the sport forward since 2005, when it first appeared on the World Cup circuit.
-Designed to give today’s Giant Factory Off-Road Team athletes like rising star Antoine Philipp a competitive advantage, this next-generation Anthem is lighter, more efficient, and engineered for maximum control when it’s needed most.
+Designed to give today’s Giant Factory Off-Road Team athletes like rising star Carter Woods a competitive advantage, this next-generation Anthem is lighter, more efficient, and engineered for maximum control when it’s needed most.